 For some inspiration, we have listed the watch brands that hold and increase their value the best.

 Most known and popular watch in the world, this Swiss brand is synonymous with investment return.
 A Rolex watch will be the easiest one to loan against or sell, because it is so well known and always in demand.

-Although not so well known by the public, Vacheron Constantin is a collector’s favourite.
-Their retail price start at around $ 3,000 but some rare Vacheron Constantin can be hammered off for tens of thousands to the determined admirer.
+Although not so well known by the public, Vacheron Constantin is a collector’s favorite.
+Their retail price starts at around $ 3,000 but some rare Vacheron Constantin can be hammered off for tens of thousands to the determined admirer.

 Tudors Heritage is dubbed “the working man’s Rolex” by some expert.
-They are possible the best if you are looking for an investment-grade timepiece that you can also use daily.
+They are possibly the best if you are looking for an investment-grade timepiece that you can also use daily.

 Pre-owned vintage watches